vidulakamat/preprocess_kgptalkie/README.md

 You have to have installed spacy and python3 to make it work.

 ```
+import pandas as pd
+import numpy as np
+import preprocess_kgptalkie as ps

 df = pd.read_csv('imdb_reviews.txt', sep = '\t', header = None)
 df.columns = ['reviews', 'sentiment']